Tenants fighting Ontario `eviction factory'

 Nepaul contacted Parkdale Community Legal Services,

-case and found the landlord actually owed her money.
+which examined her case and found the landlord actually owed her money.
 Not only had she paid

 the landlord's tribunal fees, she had also paid an extra month's rent.